winescout/jekyll-slim/README.md

       = "slim pretty mode: #{ site.config['slim']['pretty'].to_s }"
 ```

-As of 0.9.0, the SlimContext object will be kept across calls, allowing you to easily set
+The `SlimContext` object will be kept across calls, allowing you to easily set
 `@instance_variables` that can be accessed by **all slim files** even those included with the `slim`
 liquid tag.
 Those are more or less global variables in slim templates, so be careful when you use them.